trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 1. Select **Deep Learning** as the base image.

 ### Step 3: Download the Dataset
-1. This experiment requires the **DIV2K dataset** to run, that should be downloaded from s3://dsp-demo-bucket/div2k-data into an assset called DIV2K.
+1. This experiment requires the **DIV2K dataset** to run.
+2. Download the dataset from `s3://dsp-demo-bucket/div2k-data` into an asset called DIV2K.

 ### Step 4: Verify Project Files
 1. Clone the GitHub repository: